-The directors are committed to the principles underpinning best practice in corporate governance, with a commitment to the highest standards of legislative compliance and financial and ethical behaviour.
-The company has established a code of conduct reflecting the core values of the company and setting out the standards of ethical behaviour expected of directors, officers and employees in all dealings and relationships including with shareholders, contractors, customers and suppliers, and with the company.
+The Board receives regular updates at board meetings and board workshops which assist directors in keeping up to date with relevant market and industry developments company.
 The code of conduct is reviewed periodically and was last updated in March 2017.
 The code of conduct covers employment practices, equal opportunity, harassment and bullying, conflicts of interest, use of company assets, disclosure of confidential information and whistleblowing.
 The code of conduct is available at www.starpharma.com/corporate governance